Token Efficiency

 Extra usage disabled

 Per-task budget data (usage % at start/end of each task) is tracked in plan.json.
-Multiple pause/resume cycles are supported across rate-limit windows.
+Multiple stop/restart cycles are supported with automatic recovery, and there is no separate watchdog agent to idle-nudge the Lead.

 Plan during the day, execute overnight.
 Planning modes (feature, debug, verification) are interactive and use modest tokens.
 Execution is autonomous and token-heavy.
 Start a plan during the day when you can discuss scope, then kick off execution before bed — most plans complete within a single rate limit window.